 - You are familiar with and comfortable using computer applications such as the Microsoft Office Suite, E-mail and Megamation.

 - You have demonstrated experience providing general, preventative, and scheduled maintenance duties .

 Relevant Skills and Knowledge:

-- You demonstrate a commitment to diversity and inclusion.
+- You demonstrate a commitment to diversity and inclusion

-- Your superb team working skills enable you to contribute positively to a team environment.
+- Your superb team working skills enable you to contribute positively to a team environment

-- You are a strong communicator.
+- You demonstrate a strong commitment to excellence

-- You are dedicated to life-long learning by continuing your education to improve your skills and knowledge.
+- You are dedicated to life-long learning

-- You show a strong commitment to community involvement such as volunteering with geomatics associations.
+- You show a strong commitment to community involvement

 Look for yourself